dynamiccarrots/Laravel-Ip2Location/README.md

 ### Download Ip2Location DB11.LITE

-Visit this page and download one of the DB files, these range from DB1 to DB11. http://lite.ip2location.com/
+Visit this page and download one of the DB files as a CSV, these range from DB1 to DB11. http://lite.ip2location.com/

 You will need to create a folder in the database directory called "ip2location" and store the CSV in here with the name "ip2location.csv".